Tuesday, June 10, 2008

 Chocolate Fish on Urbanspoon

 Tucked away in a corner of the CalPERS building (3rd & Q) is our little coffee secret.
 Chocolate Fish is a New Zealand style coffee house.
 Operated by Andy and Edie Baker (Andy is the Kiwi), their coffee hideaway is mostly frequented by State workers and others in a close vicinity to us.
-In fact, they are only open til about 4 Monday-Friday.
+They are only open til about 4 Monday-Friday and til about 2 on the weekends.

-Andy says that New Zealand espresso is more of a medium roast, with lots of caramels tones and sweetness coming through the bean.
-They get their coffee from Ecco.
+Andy says that New Zealand espresso is more of a medium roast, with lots of caramel tones and sweetness coming through the bean.
+They get their coffee from a network of growers and then roast the beans themselves at their roastery off 65th..

 I just go for the hot chocolate.
 I don't drink coffee or tea, but everyone tells me the coffee is fabulous.
 I think the only complaint I've heard is that they only sell two size cups and everyone was used to the three Starbucks sizes (got to have that super Venti).
 They do say that they use a double ristretto in the smaller cup.
 Not a coffee drinker, I didn't know what that meant, so I looked it up.